Chanda-Abdul/pomodoro-app/README.md

 ### Useful resources

 - [JavaScript DOM Manipulation, Project 4](https://youtu.be/5fb2aPlgoys?t=7252) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [JavaScript DOM Manipulation, Project 2](https://youtu.be/5fb2aPlgoys?t=7252) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.
+- [setInterval()](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) - The `setInterval()` method repeatedly calls a function or executes a code snippet, with a fixed time delay between each call.
+- [clearInterval()](https://developer.mozilla.org/en-US/docs/Web/API/clearInterval) - The global `clearInterval()` method cancels a timed, repeating action which was previously established by a call to `setInterval()`.

 ## Author